- Live in a dynamic, cosmopolitan city on Spain’s northern coast, one hour from the border with France and with connections to major European cities.

 Why Study In Bilbao / Getxo?

 Study in Bilbao to live and learn about international business, Spanish language, and culture in a modern, cutting edge city—a banking and service center with world class museums and art galleries, gleaming metros, futuristic music halls, and a modern airport.
-Located in the north of Spain near the French border; Bilbao and Getxo (where most housing is located) are situated in beautiful green mountains that face the ocean, making it possible to hike in the morning and go swimming in the afternoon.
+Located in northern Spain near the French border; Bilbao and Getxo (where most housing is located) are situated in beautiful green mountains that face the ocean, making it possible to hike in the morning and go swimming in the afternoon.
 Close by there are several picturesque coastal towns with great beaches that are easily accessible by public transportation.

 Study for a semester or year and choose courses in intensive language, business, and cultural studies.
 An intensive language approach allows you to complete one to three courses (4-11 credits) of university foreign language in only one semester, depending on your curricular focus.
 The program also offers the opportunity to do internships.
 Combine what you learn in the classroom with field trips, optional tours and field studies, cultural events, and village festivals outside the classroom to enrich your time in Bilbao; excursions throughout the Basque region of Spain and France to sites of social, historic, artistic, and economic interest reveal important sites of cultural and historical value that you might not have discovered on your own.
 Experience the society and culture of the Basque Country through personal interaction with local students and in the community.
 A local university student will be available to become your conversation partner, which is an excellent way to make friends and become integrated into the community.

-Bilbao is the largest city in the Basque Country; it was recently recognized by the Eurostat report as one of the top three safest areas in the EU.
+Bilbao is the largest city in the Basque Country and was recently recognized by the Eurostat report as one of the top three safest areas in the EU.
 An extremely walkable city with an efficient and safe transportation system, Bilbao has many pedestrian areas, including the old quarter with shops, restaurants, and coffee houses.
 There is also a bike path along the riverfront and through the main street of town.
 Getxo is a charming, coastal community popular for its beaches and diverse cultural and outdoor activities—it is not touristy, maximizing the opportunity for students to meet local peers.
 Both Bilbao and Getxo offer a variety of cultural events, museums, and sports such as surfing, rowing, soccer, hiking, bicycling, and more.
 The area is known for its culinary traditions and Basque cuisine is internationally recognized.
 Basque people take food seriously and you can enjoy a three-course meal in a fancy restaurant or snack on the delicious “pintxos,” the Basque word for tapas.

 Bilbao is home to some of the world’s most renowned architecture: Frank Gehry’s Guggenheim Museum, the Euskalduna Music Hall and Convention Centre, Norman Foster’s Underground, Calatrava’s Bilbao airport, Urdaibai's Natural Reserve area, San Mamés Stadium, and other projects by architects such as Arata Isozaki and Cesar Pelli.
 Bilbao has stood as a standard example of successful urban renewal since the opening of the Guggenheim ushered in an era of international tourism, a revitalized cultural sector, and renewal of the city’s economy.
 This success continues; Bilbao was awarded the first “Nobel Prize for Cities”—the Lee Kuan Yew World City Prize—for its excellent sustainability, vibrancy, and livability.